How can climate and nature projects tap into people’s sense of belonging to create a bigger impact locally?

 It’s surprising when you think about it.
 Unlike ‘patriotism’, for feelings of loyalty and attachment towards our nation as a whole, there isn’t a similar word in the English language which describes loving, supporting and belonging to the place where we live.

-Surprising, because the powerful emotional connection of belonging is not only vital to our own personal happiness and wellbeing but, as our new research confirms, it helps to drive the effectiveness of whatever we do, when we work together in our community.
+Surprising, because the powerful emotional connection of belonging is vital to our own personal happiness and wellbeing.
+And, as our new research confirms, it also helps to drive the effectiveness of whatever we do when we work together in our community.

 We at UK charity Carbon Copy asked Eunomia to undertake a deep review, qualitative and quantitative, of successful local climate and environment projects across the UK.